IbcAlpha/IBC/userguide.md

 Password Security
 -----------------
-To logon to TWS or IB Gateway, IB Controller needs to know your Interactive Brokers username and password.
+To logon to TWS or IB Gateway, IBController needs to know your Interactive Brokers username and password.
 You should very carefully secure your IB account username and password.
 Your main options are:

-1. Store the password in the IB Controller configuration ``.ini`` file and rely on operating system security to protect it.
+1. Store the password in the IBController configuration ``.ini`` file and rely on operating system security to protect it.
 This is strongly recommended, although complex for many users to implement.
 Linux users should use any operating system packages available for their distribution, as these have probably implemented the recommended security option (although check the package documentation for details).
-2. Store the password in the IB Controller configuration ``.ini`` file and use the encrypted encoding option.
+2. Store the password in the IBController configuration ``.ini`` file and use the encrypted encoding option.
 Please note that encrypted encoding is easily reversed.
 It should not be relied upon on its own.
 3. Pass the password as a command line parameter.
 This is strongly discouraged